The Doctor as a Humanist (DASH) 6th Symposium:

-Susana Magalhães (i3S), Jonathan McFarland (The Doctor as a Humanist), Professor Michael Griffin (President of The Royal College of Surgeons of Edinburgh), Cecilia Leão (Universidade do Minho), Maria Giulia Marini (ISTUD, Milan University La Sapienza Rome)
+Susana Magalhães (i3S), Jonathan McFarland (The Doctor as a Humanist), Sir John Temple (Former President of The Royal College of Surgeons of Edinburgh), Professor Michael Griffin (President of The Royal College of Surgeons of Edinburgh), Cecilia Leão (Universidade do Minho), Maria Giulia Marini (ISTUD, Milan University La Sapienza Rome)

 9:45 - 10:30 Plenary Session - British Journal Surgery Guest Lecture